-To begin, select Integrations from the ReCharge dashboard.
+Select Integrations from the Recharge dashboard.

-If you have not created a workflow before, you will need to find the ReCharge Workflow integration from the All integrations tab.
+If you have not created a workflow before, you will need to find the Recharge Workflow integration from the All integrations tab.
 Select Get, which will enable the integration in your store.

-Once on the Workflows page, select Create new workflow to begin the process of building your workflow.
+Select Create new workflow to begin the process of building your workflow.

-Understanding the workflow trigger
+Step 3 - Configure the workflow trigger

-The Workflow Tool begins by listing the trigger that is used to determine which charge the workflow properties should apply to.
-Currently, you have the option on your end to build workflows that are triggered when customers go through the checkout.
 This means that when an order goes through the checkout with a product that meets the workflow properties, the workflow will be initiated, and the actions for that workflow will apply to all of the customer’s remaining recurring orders.

-Setting the workflow conditions
+Step 4 - Set the workflow conditions

-Configuring search and actions
+Step 5 - Configure the search and actions

 The Search option is used to identify which objects in the order are updated by the workflow.
 You’ll want to search for the free trial product that should be updated on the recurring order.
 Typically, the search option you set matches the condition set in Step 3.

 Next, Actions are used to update various aspects of the order.
 These actions will only apply to products that meet the search criteria you just set up.

-Step 4 - Enable the workflow
+Step 4 - Enable your workflow

 After you’ve finished setting up your workflow you will need to head back into the Workflows Integration main page to turn the workflow on.